incuna/django-phone-sync/README.md

 The method through which different base stations update their handsets differs so `contacts` provides a backend system to enable access to the different base stations.

 Each backend is registered in the `BACKENDS` setting using a path to the class.
-These classes inherit from the `BackendBase` class which provides a relationship with the Handset class allowing you to define handsets on a base station.
+These classes inherit from the `BaseStation` class which provides a relationship with the Handset class allowing you to define handsets on a base station.

 A Django action allows you to push a selection of contacts to all handsets.

-Contact

-Backend
-Handset